Dr. Miquel Roca is our Managing Partner.

 - Drafting a new bill of lading for a leading European freight forwarding group.

-Miquel is the author of two books: “London Maritime Arbitration” (Thomson Reuters), which can be bought here in e-book and “The Ship Registry of the Estate of the Vatican City.
+Miquel is the author of two books: “London Maritime Arbitration” (Thomson Reuters, 2nd Ed, 2021) and “The Ship Registry of the Estate of the Vatican City.
 Vatican Maritime Law” (CEU), which can be bought here.

 Out of the office, Miquel is an active amateur swimmer.
 He has finished several master long ditance ocean races like Oceanman (10 kilometers) and Marnaton (7,5 kilometers).
-He is also a proud father of three and a double bass player and is currently studying Biblical Theology at the University of Navarra open Campus.
+He is also a proud father of three and a double bass player and has a degree in Biblical Theology by the University of Navarra.

 - Is a company responsible when named as shipper in the bill of lading?